Why Study Garden Design with LCGD Australia

 Brent’s work has been widely published in leading garden media, and he contributes regularly as a writer, speaker and tour leader with Ross Garden Tours.
 A member of the international Chartered Institute of Horticulture, Brent continues to influence the industry through practice, teaching and mentorship, inspiring designers to create gardens that are intelligent, sustainable and deeply connected to place.

-COLLEGE DIRECTOR | LECTURER, LONDON & MELBOURNE
+COLLEGE DIRECTOR | LECTURER, LONDON & AUSTRALIA

 Andrew Fisher Tomlin